lukasdietrich/aerback/README.md

 1. Create a compressed archive with [tar][tar].
 2. Encrypt the archive with [age][age].
-3. Copy the encrypted archive to one of many supported backend via [rclone][rclone].
+3. Copy the encrypted archive to one of many supported backends via [rclone][rclone].

 ## Requirements